yfujiki/YFJLeftSwipeDeleteTableView/README.md

 Drop-in UITableView subclass that supports left-swipe cell deletion like in iOS7. (works both in iOS6 and iOS7)

 Just grab YFJLeftSwipeDeleteTableView.(h|m) and drop in your project.
+You have to specify following methods in the datasource methods, but that is it.

 ```
 - (BOOL)tableView:(UITableView *)tableView canEditRowAtIndexPath:(NSIndexPath *)indexPath {